Karl is a longtime freelancer who's passionate about music, art, and writing.

 My Favourite Tracks Analyzed

-"Pathfinder Mission” kicks off with trembling, rattling sounds fill the wide open void of space as a steadily rising series of cosmic, caressing notes are joined by uplifting piano chords.
+"Pathfinder Mission” kicks off with trembling, rattling sounds filling the wide-open void of space as a steadily rising series of cosmic, caressing notes are joined by uplifting piano chords.

 Full arpeggios glimmer and dance as the solid, pulsating drumbeat adds form to the music.
 An elevated, metallic synth carries a shining line of synth that mirrors the waves of lambent sound that throb out over the beat’s steadiness.